Want to make sure you get the most from your coffee maker? Read on to learn how to clean a coffee maker with apple cider vinegar.

 Why should you clean your coffee maker?

 There are many reasons why cleaning your coffee machine should be a priority.
 First, a coffee maker has some of the highest concentrations of bacteria in your kitchen.
 Heat, organic material (coffee), and water all come together to make one awesome breeding ground for germs and mold.
 This makes drinking coffee from a dirty coffee maker unhealthy and unhygienic.

 Cleaning your coffee maker with apple cider vinegar helps remove built-up oils, grounds, and muck.
-This not only help your coffee maker work better, but your coffee will taste better too.
-Additionally, you maker will have a cleaner flow, which means you won’t waste any coffee grounds.
+This not only helps your coffee maker work better, but your coffee will taste better too.
+Additionally, your maker will have a cleaner flow, which means you won’t waste any coffee grounds.

 Keeping your coffee maker clean is just as important as keeping any other part of your kitchen clean, both for your health and your coffee maker’s efficiency.

 Apple cider vinegar helps clean out the mold, germs, and other bacteria that grow in your coffee maker over time.
 But, in addition to using vinegar, the coffee maker needs to dry out properly every week to reduce the moisture that can build up in the maker.
 Mold and bacteria thrive in moist environments, so this one extra step can help kill spores and germs that manage to grow in your coffee maker.

 Another factor that influences matters is what type of water you use when making your coffee.
 If you use pure, filtered water, the less likely you are to have buildup.
 There are many minerals found in tap water, especially if your water is hard.
 These minerals can clog up your coffee maker over time.